from first cutover to production with expected confidence levels

 According to Abhinav, 20% of the data that arrives is structured, 65% is semi-structured and scanned, 10% is in digital PDFs, and 5% is semi-structured and handwritten.

 “Before we started using UiPath, it took us an average of eight minutes to conduct data entry,” explained Abhinav “This was too long.”

-Cognizant and its client needed to implement a method that would enable them to make credit adjustments on POs in order to prevent large credit backlogs from accruing.
+Cognizant and its client needed to implement a method that would enable them to make credit adjustments on POs to prevent large credit backlogs from increasing.
 Ultimately, the right solution would enable them to compare and validate data between documents and their ERP system.

 To streamline this process, Abhinav and his team implemented UiPath AI Center and Document Understanding technologies and integrated them with the client’s robotic process automation (RPA) engine.

-Since deploying AI Center and Document Understanding, the healthcare provider is able to process credit memos faster and more accurately — saving time, decreasing errors, and reducing backlogs.
+Since deploying AI Center and Document Understanding, the healthcare provider can process credit memos faster and more accurately—saving time, decreasing errors, and reducing backlogs.